urbit/developers.urbit.org/content/guides/core/hoon-school/P-stdlib-io.md

 We frequently need to convert from text to data, and between different text-based representations.
 Let's examine some specific arms:

-- How do we convert text into all upper-case?
+- How do we convert text into all lower-case?
     - [`++cass`](/reference/hoon/stdlib/4b#cass)

 - How do we turn a `cord` into a `tape`?